friedbrice/friedbrice.github.io/README.md

 1.  **Keep `bundle` up to date**

     Update `bundle` using whatever package manager you installed it with.
-I guess that would be `apt-get` on Ubuntu and `gem` on OS X.
+    I guess that would be `apt-get` on Ubuntu and `gem` on macOS.

 2.  **Keep `jekyll` and external libraries up to date**